 “I started playing volleyball because of Alyssa Valdez.
 I was in high school then.
 I met her in person and it was such a jaw-dropping moment.
-And she’s super humble which made me adore her more.”
+She’s such a humble person, which made me adore her more.”

 Tell me about what it’s like to be an athlete and a student at the same time.

-“It’s hard work, certainly.
-But I think there’s no hard stuff if you – can I use an overused expression – love what you do.
-And you just have to have the discipline to sort things out, to make time for your school stuff as you do for the training.”
+“It’s hard work.
+But I think there’s no hard stuff if you love what you do.
+You just have to have the discipline to sort things out, to make time for your school stuff as you do for the training.”

 How do you capture who you are in one word?

 “Big.
 I’m big in size, yeah, but I’ve got a heart that’s big, too.
-I’ve been at that point where people will make you feel like you’re not good enough or not worthy of anything or will label you with stuff.
-But hey the world breaks everyone and many come out with a bigger heart.
+I’ve been labeled and have been counted out.
+People have made me feel like I'll never be good enough and that I'm not worthy of anything.
+But tell you what, the world breaks everyone and many come out with a bigger heart.
 I’d like to believe I’m one of those who come out with a bigger heart.”

 You’re studying psychology.
 What does it teach you?